 ARTICLE 4.
 CONDITIONS PRECEDENT

-Each of the Parties agrees to use commercially reasonable efforts to satisfy, on or before November 1, 2001 (the "Effective Date"), each of the following conditions precedent insofar as it is applicable to such Party:
+Each of the Parties agrees to use commercially reasonable efforts to satisfy each of the following conditions precedent insofar as it is applicable to such Party, on or before November 1, 2001.
+The"Effective Date" of this Agreement shall be the first day of the month following the satisfaction of the following conditions precedent:

 4.1 Representations and Warranties .
 For each Party, each of the representations and warranties set forth in Article 5 of this Agreement for such Party shall be true, accurate and correct at the Effective Date with the same effect as though made at and as of such time.